PierrunoYT/LinguaSync/README.md

 4. Click the "Submit" button to get the AI-generated response.

-5. The response will appear in real-time in the output area below.
+5. The response will appear in the output area below.

 ## Troubleshooting